hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 Yes! http://nl.aminet.net/biz/dbase/Fiasco_eng_doc.readme

 [11:31:03](#EnDC8v8EPFUhMpPldky9_tCLRbP0iV0v6M5CW5uMYGU) <gurzgri>:
-Cool, so you only need to implement a Fiasco ODBC driver and soon you'll be able to access you records from 25 years ago with Red ... Ì†ΩÌ∏É
+Cool, so you only need to implement a Fiasco ODBC driver and soon you'll be able to access you records from 25 years ago with Red ... üòÉ

 [11:31:16](#Bo8vSWKe3M6FN9-SPBGZBXY0PGlELp5H3F_8z9lfUPE) <gurzgri>:
 * Cool, so you only need to implement a Fiasco ODBC driver and soon you'll be able to access your records from 25 years ago with Red ... :D